-‘packed’ means represented as a packed decimal.
-In the packed decimal format, each byte contains two decimal digits, except for the least significant byte, which contains a sign in the least significant nibble.
+‘packed’ means represented as an IBM 390 packed decimal.
+Each byte contains two decimal digits, except for the least significant byte, which contains a sign in the least significant nibble.

 ‘bcd’ means represented as a binary coded decimal with two digits per byte.

 ‘binary’ means represented as twos complement for signed types and unsigned binary for unsigned types.

+Note that the maximum allowed value for twos-complement binary integers is implementation dependent, but must be at least that of a xs:long type, which is the equivalent of an 8 byte/64-bit signed integer.

+‘ibm4690Packed’ is a variant of a packed decimal having the following characteristics:

+Nibbles represent digits 0 - 9 in the usual BCD manner.

+A positive value is simply indicated by digits.

+A negative number is indicated by digits with the leftmost nibble being xD.

+If a positive or negative value packs to an odd number of nibbles, an extra xF nibble is added on the left.

+For all values, the dfdl:byteOrder property is used to determine the numeric significance of the bytes making up the representation.

 Annotation: dfdl:element, dfdl:simpleType